sidharthjaiswal/eShop/README.md

 ## Documentation

 This is a static eShop, created with a JS Framework known as Angular CLI.
+Forked with the project sebCon24Master by sebCon

+## Build up

+The project has 3 Modules: 1.
+The "App" Module  `src\app` , 2.
+The "Model" Module `src\app\model` and last one is the "Viewer" Module `src\app\viewer`.
+The Model and Viewer are in the App Module.

+## "Model" Module

+In this paragraph, you will learn more about the "Model". this module represents the database and the backend of this project.
+There is a directive.service for the Border (`src\app\model\directives`), Interfaces for every component in the "Viewer Module" which get called back by them (`src\app\model\interfaces`), a Pipe for the calculation Service (`src\app\model\pipes`), Services for the products and the orders ( `src\model\services`).
+These Services execute the CRUD (Create-Read-Update-Delete) operations.
+The `src\app\model\services\products.service.ts` also contains the database aka the products in json Format.
+Keep in mind, this project uses static data and no dynamic data e.g data from MongoDB.